MorphZG/Learn-code/freecodecamp/relational database/02 learn relational databases by building a mario database/readme.md

-CREATE TABLE table_name();                                  --create new table CREATE TABLE table_name(column_name DATATYPE CONSTRAINT);   --create new table with new columns (no comma between) DELETE FROM table_name WHERE condition;                     --delete record from table DROP TABLE table_name;                                      --delete table from database DROP DATABASE database_name;                                --delete database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database
+CREATE TABLE table_name();                                  --create new table CREATE TABLE table_name(column_name DATATYPE CONSTRAINT);   --create new table with new columns (no comma between) DELETE FROM table_name WHERE condition;                     --delete record from table TRUNCATE table_name1, table_name2;                          --delete all records from the table DROP TABLE table_name;                                      --delete table from database DROP DATABASE database_name;                                --delete database ALTER DATABASE database_name RENAME TO new_database_name;   --rename database